maxmarsc/dave/MANUAL_INSTALLATION.md

 # Manually installing DAVE

-This is a guide on how to install DAVE manually for those of you who don't sure an installation bash script (can't blame you) or like to play with things.
+This is a guide on how to install DAVE manually for those of you who don't trust an installation bash script (can't blame you) or like to play with things.

-*This guide should be up to date with the automatic installation procedure, but* *when in doubt check the [installation script](./dave/assets/dave_install.sh)*
+*This guide should be up-to-date with the automatic installation procedure, but* *when in doubt check the [installation script](./dave/assets/dave_install.sh)*

 ## Requirements